Kekul\'e Superconductivity in Twisted Magic Angle Bilayer Graphene: Order Parameter and Quantum Textures

 Using this form factor, Eq.~\ref{3} can be rewritten in terms of:

-Here the summation is over the band index $m/n$ and momentum ${\bf q}$ in mini-BZ.
+Here the summation is over the band index $m/n$ and momentum ${\bf q}$ in the mini-BZ.
 We emphasize that in the form factor of Eq.~\ref{5}, only direct \emph{products} of Bloch wavefunctions appear.
 This is to be contrasted with their \emph{inner products} which would appear in the particle-hole sector.
 Time-reversal symmetry relates opposite valleys and is absent within a single moiré valley.
-Consequently, the diagonal form factor \(\Lambda_{nn}(\mathbf{q}=0)\) is different from unity, and in practice is often much smaller (as is addressed more explicity in Fig.~\ref{fig2}).
-This is a key distinction between intra-valley pairing and BCS-like inter-valley pairing (or the correlated Kekulé insulator), where the analogue diagonal form factors are close to unity and effectively play no role.
+Consequently, the diagonal form factor $\Lambda_{nn}(\mathbf{Q}, \mathbf{q}=0)$ generally deviates from unity, and the off-diagonal components $\Lambda_{mn}$ acquire sizeable magnitudes that are central to the pairing machinery.
+This structure, which reflects the unique quantum texture of the intra-valley sector, is addressed more explicitly in Fig.~\ref{fig2}.
+This is a key distinction between intra-valley pairing and BCS-like inter-valley pairing (or the correlated Kekulé insulator), where the analogue diagonal form factors are close to unity.

-In our numerical simulations, we adopt the isolated flat-band approximation, which depends on the energy separation parameter $E_{\text{band}}$ between the flat and remote bands.
-In this regime, this parameter and the bandwidth $W$ (which is very small in the absence of strain) satisfy $\Delta/E_{\text{band}} \ll W/\Delta$.
-This is discussed in more detail in the Methods section.
-Within this flat band scenario, the pairing physics is governed by a form factor matrix, $\Lambda_{mn}$, where the indices $m,n$ span the flat-band basis.
-We refer to this matrix as a ``quantum texture", and show it plays a central role here.
-It encodes the momentum-space structure of the pairing interaction and determines the fundamental properties of the condensate.

-Our analysis, based on this flat-band projection, has four important implications for the Kekul\'e superconductor: (1) The system strongly favors {\it singlet over triplet pairing}; this is derived from the $C_2\mathcal{T}$ symmetry of the model.
-(2) The ratio of the zero-temperature gap to the critical temperature is {\it large} ($\Delta/T_c \gg 2$).
-(3) The Bogoliubov quasiparticle spectrum spontaneously breaks $C_3$ rotational symmetry, indicating an {\it intrinsically nematic} superconducting state\cite{caoNematic}.
-(4) The quasi-particle density of states, as measured in tunneling, has a V-like shape (with a ``zero bias conductance") while it transitions to a fully gapped, U-shaped spectrum with increasing attraction.